StevenSMC/StevenSMC/README.md

 📨 How to reach me? *stevencometa11@gmail.com*

+-😇About me
- Hobbies? *Ilove to draw*
+  *Ilove to draw and Watching Animes*

-- 🔭 I’m currently working on my skill does
+- 🔭 I’m currently working on my skill and improvements
 - 🌱 I’m currently learning Robotics 2
-- 🤔 I’m looking for help with my projects
+- 🤔 I’m looking for help with my studies and activities
-- 💬 Ask me about how college life is
+- 💬 Ask me about how college life is....
 - 📫 How to reach me: stevencometa11@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i think I'm a potato 🥔